Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Related Work

-\textbf{Alignment.} Another technique is alignment~\citep{liConvergentLearningDifferent2016,tatroOptimizingModeConnectivity2020}, which involves matching and averaging units across different models.
-This process narrows the mathematical distances, such as Euclidean distances, between models, harmonizing them for more effective fusion\citep{georgestoicaZipItMergingModels2023,jinDatalessKnowledgeFusion2023}.
-It includes methods such as activation matching and weight matching and extends to concepts like Re-basin~\citep{ainsworthGitReBasinMerging2023}, which utilizes permutation invariance to bring solutions into a single low-loss basin.

-\textbf{Multi-task model fusion under PEFT setting.} As the size of the models continues to grow, the cost of performing full fine-tuning also increases.
-Therefore, parameter-efficient fine-tuning methods are gaining more attention.
-In addition to merging fully fine-tuned models, some researchers have explored the fusion of models that are parameter-efficiently fine-tuned.
-For example, apply weight interpolation on the parameter space of adapter modules~\citep{chronopoulouAdapterSoupWeightAveraging2023,huangLoraHubEfficientCrossTask2023,zhangComposingParameterEfficientModules2023}, based on the Fisher information matrix, Wu et al. compute similarity among tasks, subsequently, select adapter modules, and interpolate weights~\citep{wuPiTuningTransferring2023}, or improve the performance of model fusion by partially linearizing the PEFT modules~\citep{tangParameterEfficientMultitask2023}.
+\textbf{Multi-task model fusion under PEFT setting.} As models scale, full fine-tuning becomes costly, leading to the popularity of parameter-efficient fine-tuning methods.
+Some approaches apply weight interpolation on the parameter space of adapter modules~\cite{chronopoulouAdapterSoupWeightAveraging2023,huangLoraHubEfficientCrossTask2024,zhangComposingParameterEfficientModules2023,dimitriadisParetoLowRankAdapters2024,prabhakarLoRASoupsMerging2025}.
+Wu et al.~\cite{wuPiTuningTransferring2023:b} compute task similarity based on the Fisher information matrix and select adapter modules for interpolation.
+Others improve the performance of model fusion by partially linearizing the PEFT modules~\cite{tangParameterEfficientMultitask2024}.

-Unlike previous research, our study specifically addresses the problem of task interference in multi-task model fusion.
-Our proposed method acts as a highly adaptable add-on to existing model fusion techniques and can be applied to both fully fine-tuned models and parameter-efficiently fine-tuned models.
-In this paper, we present enhanced variations of two techniques known as Task Arithmetic and AdaMerging, which we’ve termed Concrete Task Arithmetic and Concrete AdaMerging, respectively.
+Unlike previous research, our study specifically addresses the problem of task interference.
+Our proposed method acts as \textit{a highly adaptable plug-in} for existing model fusion techniques and can be applied to both fully fine-tuned models and parameter-efficiently fine-tuned models.